claudirose/kneeknet/README.md

 While I expected some confusion between similar severities, it is interesting that the algorithm confused so many severe images with Doubtful and performed so poorly on Mild images.
 I doubt that I have achieved the optimum setup for this data.
 With more time and computational power for tuning, might be able to achieve a better score.

 Another consideration is that the images were classified by humans.
 It is unknown how many people were involved.
 Some of the grading may be subjective or difficult.
-This would make it more difficult for a neural network to understand.
+Poor quality grading or ambiguous categories would make it for a neural network to learn.
 A better accuracy might be achieved if some of the categories were merged together.

 ![Screenshot](FinalModelSummary.png)